 Sugar Cookies

 - This is a super easy to cookie dough to work with and it will be very soft.
 The best part, no chilling required!
-Using a ¼ cup cookie scoop or lightly grease a ¼ cup measuring cup, scoop cookie dough and then shape into a ball.
+Using a ¼ cup cookie scoop (4 tablespoons) or lightly grease a ¼ cup measuring cup, scoop cookie dough and then shape into a ball.
 You want a little overhang in the scoop, this gives the cookies the "rustic" edges.

 - Place on parchment or silicone-lined baking sheet, I did 6 to a half sheet pan.
 Then using a glass, or bottom of a flat measuring cup (dip in a little flour first) press down on the cookies to flatten slightly, not too thin.